a-roberts/openshift42/README.md

 - Step 3: install operators (see *versions*) above
 - Step 4: apply above yaml
 - Step 5: access created Tekton Dashboard route and test

+## Issues

+- 0.8.1 latest code for Knative Serving gives an RBAC error (cloned and applied from a tag)
+- Our yaml still references tekton-pipelines but the Tekton operator installs into openshift-pipelines, so it's time to apply a big ol' sed *or* change all of our references to be `openshift-pipelines`.
+I'll do a big ol' sed for now